Peter Germano

 Peter Baptisto Germano (May 17, 1913 – September 20, 1983) was an American author of short stories, novels, and television scripts.
 He began his career with short stories.
 He wrote articles documenting the Marines in World War II as a combat correspondent.
 He wrote novels, most of which were westerns, but also wrote science fiction.
-And, as television became ever-present in American culture, Germano wrote numerous television scripts for western, science-fiction, drama, and cartoon series.
+And as television became ever-present in American culture, Germano wrote numerous television scripts for western, science fiction, drama, and cartoon series.

 Biography

 Early life

 Germano was born in New Bedford, Massachusetts, the eldest of six children.
 His parents, Italian immigrants from the town of Cigliano, gave him the name Pietro Baptisto Germano, which became Peter B. early in his life.
 As a young man, he worked several jobs, including as a clerk for the local railroad.
 It was during his employment at the local train station that he met his wife, Muriel Garant.
-She was an actress and model, who worked in theater in Cape Cod, but took a job at the railroad station in New Bedford, Massachusetts during World War II.
-The couple married in February 1943, just before Germano left to serve in the Pacific Theater in World War II.
+She was an actress and model who worked in theater on Cape Cod but took a job at the railroad station in New Bedford, Massachusetts, during World War II.
+The couple married in February 1943, just before Germano left to serve in the Pacific Theater during World War II.
 He had a few short stories published in magazines before his tour of duty.

 World War II

 As a war correspondent for the United States Marine Corps, Germano wrote numerous articles that appeared in various newspapers.
-After the war Peter and Muriel lived in Chicago until he was called to serve in the Korean War in 1950.
+After the war, Peter and Muriel lived in Chicago until he was called to serve in the Korean War in 1950.
 A few years later, the family settled in Anaheim, California (within walking distance to the newly opened Disneyland).
 Germano and his wife raised four children, while he began a successful writing career.

 Education

-Throughout his career in the military and his work as a writer, Germano went to college to receive two degrees.
-With only two years of high school, he attended Brown University in Providence, Rhode Island from 1946-1950.
-After his service in the Korean War, Germano transferred to Chapman College in Orange, California in 1956 and received a B. A. in 1959.
+Throughout his military career and his work as a writer, Germano went to college and earned two degrees.
+With only two years of high school, he attended Brown University in Providence, Rhode Island, from 1946 to 1950.
+After his service in the Korean War, Germano transferred to Chapman College in Orange, California, in 1956 and received a B. A. in 1959.
 In 1968, he attended Loyola Marymount University, where he earned his Master of Arts in 1970.
-From 1971-1973, Germano was a part-time lecturer at Loyola Marymount, where he taught Advanced Writing for Film and Television to graduate students.
+From 1971 to 1973, Germano was a part-time lecturer at Loyola Marymount, where he taught Advanced Writing for Film and Television to graduate students.